jefdaj/electionguard-cardano/milestone3/merge-m1-m2-code/README.md

 Since M2, I've finally Nix packaged electionguard-python.
 So the integrated codebase can hopefully be just one `egc` Docker container built with Nix.

+I've also designed a client/server thing: that container will have a stateful FastAPI server + a Click CLI that talks to the server.
+Both demos and tests can use the CLI.
+Hopefully later, after the demo (post fund13 in general), I can elaborate the server with a webui and keep the CLI for the scripting/test cases.